personium/website/src/user_guide/003_Auth.md

 |Authorization code | Adopted when the PDS provider and the application provider are different.
 For native apps, we recommend using PKCE together, which will be added in the future. |
 | Implicit | Basic deprecation. |

-Next, the ROPC and authorization code flow used mainly are explained.
+Next, the ROPC and authorization code flow will be explained.

 ### ROPC (Resource Owner Password Credential) flow